How to Visit Colombia’s Rosario Islands from Cartagena

 The best party beach club in the Rosario Islands is Bora Bora Beach Club.

-They have a nice and pretty large beach area, cool beach beds, and a lively atmosphere with a DJ.
 They are probably the most popular beach club in the islands and even have the occasional celebrity show up.

-The one complaint I’ve sometimes seen about Bora Bora is from people who didn’t get the experience they expected.
 It’s important to keep in mind that they have different tiers of reservations, and you have to pay extra to access the VIP section and guarantee a front row beach bed.

-So, be sure to read the fine print when reserving and realize that the standard price may not get you access to everything you see in photos or on Instagram.
+So, be sure to read the fine print when reserving and realize that the standard price may not get you access to everything you see in photos or on the gram.
 If you book via the link below, you’ll have the option to choose between the standard ticket or the VIP upgrade.

 More Relaxed Day Passes

-There are a lot more options for beach clubs and hotels that offer more relaxed day passes.
 I’m going to highlight two options here, both of which we’ve personally visited, and both of which I consider to be among the very best options.

 IslaBela: Our Personal Favorite

-It has one of the better beach areas in the islands and is located in a neat little bay that makes for a beautiful backdrop.
+It has one of the better beach areas in the islands and is located in a neat little mini bay that makes for a beautiful backdrop.
 They also have some cute decorations and photo ops like a little staircase and a bench swing in the water.

-They also tend not to get too crowded.
-They have some background tunes but have a more subdued, relaxed, and family friendly atmosphere.
-At the same time, they have great margaritas!
+They do play some background tunes but have an overall mostly subdued, relaxed, and family friendly atmosphere.

 They have a few kayaks that you can use free of charge, and they also offer an optional snorkeling trip for an additional charge.